 THE VOICE OF MERRILL (1952) Directed by John Gilling.
 Stars Valerie Hobson, Edward Underdown, James Robertson Justice, Henry Kendall, Gary Marsh and Sam Kydd.
 The story of four people directly and indirectly involved with the murder of a female blackmailer.
 The suspects are the girl’s publisher employer; an up-and-coming writer, a brilliant established writer and his wife.
 Made at Southall Studios, Middlesex.

 OPERATION DIPLOMAT (1953) Directed by John Guillermin.
 Stars: Guy Rolfe, Lisa Daniely, Patricia Dainton and Sydney Tafler.
 Dr Fenton, a surgeon operating on an unknown patient, discovers he is involved in the kidnapping of a British diplomat.
-When his personal secretary is murdered for revealing the patient’s identity, the police re called in.
-The film is introduced by Patricia Dainton in an interview about her time on the film as a bonus extra!
+When his personal secretary is murdered for revealing the patient’s identity, the police are called in.
+As a bonus extra, the film is introduced by Patricia Dainton in an interview about her time on the film.
 Made at Nettlefold Studios, Walton-on-Thames.

 PORT OF ESCAPE (1956) Directed by Anthony Young.
 Stars: Googie Withers, John McCallum, Bill Kerr and Joan Hickson.
 Two sailors dock in London in search of a good time during their short stint on land.
 But when one of them fatally stabs a man during a scuffle in a bar, the pair flee the scene, commandeer a boat and take the three women on board hostage as they try to outrun the law.
 Made at National Studios, Elstree.